 In our graph visualization toolkits, we calculate modularity as the fraction of the links whose ends fall inside a group, minus the expected fraction if links were distributed at random.
 This gives us a score between 0 and 1.

 For example, if we imagine a network with 100 nodes and 200 links.
 If one cluster has 25 nodes and 100 links – i.e. a quarter of the nodes, but half of the links – the modularity would be ½ -¼ = ¼.

 Our clustering algorithm works by finding the best network partitions to minimize the modularity score.
 When the algorithm first starts, it takes each node as a cluster.
 We then run through every permutation by moving nodes into clusters, keeping the configuration if the modularity score improves.

 The result is ‘optimal’ partitions for different numbers of modules:

-Of course, these three use cases are just a tiny fraction of the potential ways clustering can help you find insight in your complex connected data.
+Of course, these three use cases are just a tiny fraction of the potential ways clustering can help you find insight into your complex connected data.
 Request a free trial of our graph visualization toolkits to see clustering in action.